ryane/ryaneschinger.com/content/articles/aws-keymaster.md

 menu:
   header:
     parent: 'articles'
+optin: "**Are you interested in automating AWS**?
+If so sign up below for my newsletter for updates"
+optinbutton: "Sign me up!"
 ---

 [AWS Keymaster](https://github.com/ryane/aws-keymaster) is a simple utility that allows you to import your own personal key pair into all AWS regions with a single command.
 Distributed as a single binary with no dependencies, AWS Keymaster is easy to deploy and run.
 It is also available as a [Docker image](https://hub.docker.com/r/ryane/aws-keymaster/).